rus0000/jsinheritance/README.md

 JavaScript inheritance understanding is important even if you are not going to use JavaScript OOP patterns, since many of language built-in functionality based on inheritance.

 I am not advocating of using OOP patterns and "classical"-like inheritance in JavaScript at all.
 I personally prefer using "factory" and "mixin" instead of a "constructor" pattern.
-This post is not about patterns, it is only about internal Javascript inheritance *mechanics* visualization.
+But this post is not about patterns, it is only about Javascript prototype-based inheritance *mechanics* visualization.

 Diagrams notation:
 * Blocks are JavaScript objects